 As with any product, the Concept2 Model D Indoor Rowing Machine isn’t without its flaws.
 Here are a few we’ve found:

-- Some users have noticed that the foot straps get loose throughout the workout and need adjusting.
+- Some users have noticed that the adjustable footrest straps get loose throughout the workout and need adjusting.
 You may have to pause mid-workout to re-adjust and tighten the straps.

 - The performance monitor has a few bugs: USB drives use up a lot of battery life, error codes can lead to workout data loss, and there’s no option for AC power to keep the backlight on at all times.